 Divorce is Here to Stay, Learn a Better Way

-We’re getting older, but not necessarily wiser
+Getting older, but not necessarily wiser

-Divorce lawyers have a purpose
+Divorce lawyers do have a purpose

 Here is the smart approach:

 Instead of a long, drawn-out battle that results in no real winners, try this approach.

 - Get legal advice.
 Know your rights but don’t necessarily use them to fight.

 - Mediate/negotiate the deal with a qualified neutral party.
 Then, get it papered by your lawyers and move forward.

 - Try to remove the emotional crap at the start.
 Checking them in at the counsellors can make for a more effective process.